RFP Financial Group LLC Purchases New Shares in Aflac Incorporated (NYSE:AFL)

-RFP Financial Group LLC purchased a new position in shares of Aflac Incorporated (NYSE:AFL – Get Rating) during the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund purchased 711 shares of the financial services provider’s stock, valued at approximately $51,000.
+RFP Financial Group LLC acquired a new position in shares of Aflac Incorporated (NYSE:AFL – Get Rating) in the fourth quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor acquired 711 shares of the financial services provider’s stock, valued at approximately $51,000.

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
-RDA Financial Network raised its stake in Aflac by 3.4% during the fourth quarter.
-RDA Financial Network now owns 4,305 shares of the financial services provider’s stock worth $310,000 after purchasing an additional 140 shares during the period.
+Several other hedge funds also recently modified their holdings of the company.
+RDA Financial Network boosted its position in shares of Aflac by 3.4% in the fourth quarter.
+RDA Financial Network now owns 4,305 shares of the financial services provider’s stock worth $310,000 after acquiring an additional 140 shares during the last quarter.
 RFG Advisory LLC boosted its position in shares of Aflac by 0.8% in the third quarter.
 RFG Advisory LLC now owns 18,496 shares of the financial services provider’s stock worth $1,257,000 after acquiring an additional 146 shares during the last quarter.
-Parkside Financial Bank & Trust boosted its position in shares of Aflac by 22.8% in the third quarter.
-Parkside Financial Bank & Trust now owns 855 shares of the financial services provider’s stock worth $48,000 after acquiring an additional 159 shares during the last quarter.
-J2 Capital Management Inc boosted its position in shares of Aflac by 2.5% in the fourth quarter.
-J2 Capital Management Inc now owns 6,477 shares of the financial services provider’s stock worth $466,000 after acquiring an additional 161 shares during the last quarter.
+Parkside Financial Bank & Trust raised its holdings in Aflac by 22.8% in the third quarter.
+Parkside Financial Bank & Trust now owns 855 shares of the financial services provider’s stock valued at $48,000 after buying an additional 159 shares during the period.
+J2 Capital Management Inc raised its holdings in Aflac by 2.5% in the fourth quarter.
+J2 Capital Management Inc now owns 6,477 shares of the financial services provider’s stock valued at $466,000 after buying an additional 161 shares during the period.
 Finally, Ieq Capital LLC raised its holdings in Aflac by 1.3% in the third quarter.
 Ieq Capital LLC now owns 12,746 shares of the financial services provider’s stock valued at $716,000 after buying an additional 167 shares during the period.
-66.22% of the stock is currently owned by institutional investors and hedge funds.
+66.22% of the stock is owned by institutional investors and hedge funds.

 Analyst Ratings Changes

 AFL has been the topic of several research reports.
-Morgan Stanley cut their price target on shares of Aflac from $78.00 to $77.00 and set an “overweight” rating on the stock in a report on Friday, February 24th.
 Truist Financial raised their price target on shares of Aflac from $65.00 to $70.00 and gave the company a “hold” rating in a report on Monday, February 6th.
-Raymond James raised their price target on shares of Aflac from $74.00 to $77.00 and gave the company an “outperform” rating in a report on Monday, January 30th.
-JPMorgan Chase & Co. lifted their price objective on shares of Aflac from $62.00 to $66.00 and gave the company a “neutral” rating in a research note on Friday, January 6th.
-Finally, StockNews.com began coverage on shares of Aflac in a research note on Thursday, March 16th.
+StockNews.com began coverage on shares of Aflac in a research note on Thursday, March 16th.
 They set a “hold” rating on the stock.
-Six analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $71.75.
+Morgan Stanley dropped their price objective on shares of Aflac from $78.00 to $77.00 and set an “overweight” rating on the stock in a research note on Friday, February 24th.
+Raymond James raised their price target on shares of Aflac from $74.00 to $77.00 and gave the stock an “outperform” rating in a research report on Monday, January 30th.
+Finally, JPMorgan Chase & Co. raised their price target on shares of Aflac from $62.00 to $66.00 and gave the stock a “neutral” rating in a research report on Friday, January 6th.
+Six investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+According to data from MarketBeat, Aflac currently has an average rating of “Hold” and a consensus target price of $71.75.

 Aflac, Inc is a holding company. engages in the provision of financial protection services.
 It operates through the followings segments: Aflac Japan and Aflac United States (U.S.).
 The Aflac Japan segment offers life insurance, death benefits, and cash surrender values.
 The Aflac U.S. segment sells voluntary supplemental insurance products for people who already have major medical or primary insurance coverage.